|Add to your personal catalog|

 - Two semester practicum sequence: preprofessional semester leads to a semester of full-time student teaching placement with the same cooperating teacher

 ED-110 Foundations of Education (Fall & Spring; Yearly; 3.00 Credits; S) Discusses the historical and contemporary bases of major political, economic, legal, sociological, and psychological issues affecting public school systems.
 Students review current issues in education and write a personal philosophy statement.
 Corequisite: ED111.

-ED-111 Foundations of Education Field Experience (Fall & Spring; Yearly; 1.00 Credit; S) The field experience is an integral component of the teacher training model at Juniata College.
-Teacher education candidates have an opportunity to observe the application of multiple philosophies, concepts, theories, and teaching strategies in a classroom setting.
+ED-111 Foundations of Education Field Experience (Fall & Spring; Yearly; 1.00 Credit; S) Provides a classroom experience for freshmen and students who are interested in education to explore teaching as a career and observe the application of multiple philosophies, theories, and teaching strategies.
 Corequisite: ED110.

 ED-120 Child Development (Fall & Spring; Yearly; 3.00 Credits; S) Provides an in-depth introduction to child development, cognition, behavior, and learning from conception through middle childhood.
 Using an ecological approach, students examine characteristics of physical, social, emotional, cognitive and language development at each age; identify typical and atypical development; compare and contrast major theories of development and learning; and explore diverse issues in child development and early education, including gender, culture, language, ability, family, social policy, educational setting, and the influence of heredity and environment.
 Assignments include readings, research, presentations, and direct observation of young children.
 Prerequisites: None.
 Corequisite: Education majors must take ED121 Child Development Lab with ED120.